IronFox/Projector/PROJECT.md

 ### ```<link>```
 Declares a .lib file (including extension) to link into the local project.
-The final file is determined relative to ```[install folder]\[link directory]``` You can specify any number of links, each declaration an additional .lib file to link to the local project.
+The final file is determined relative to ```[install folder]\[link directory]``` You can specify any number of links, each declaring an additional .lib file to link to the local project.
 May include **conditions**.

 ### Conditions